mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 </div>
 ```

-In the controller file `calculator_controller.js`, a static values array is created, including the attribute name `vat` with a type of `Number`.
+In the controller file `calculator_controller.js`, a static `values` array is created, including the attribute name `vat` with a type of `Number`.
 By adding the attribute `data-calculator-vat-value="0.24"` to the `<div>` element, the value `0.24` is assigned to the `vatValue` variable in the controller and converted into number with JavaScript's `Number()` -function.
 This value can then be accessed and used within the controller's code.

-Now we can finish the code for our calculator.
+Now we can finish the code for our calculator:

-**/app/JavaScript/controllers/hello_controller.js**

 ```JavaScript
 import { Controller } from "@hotwired/stimulus";